Read the latest and greatest from our team

 Vicodin is the combination of two unique substances: hydrocodone and acetaminophen.
 Both contribute to the overall effect of the prescription painkiller and affect the body in different ways.

 Hydrocodone, the dominant substance, is what drug tests attempt to detect.
 Similar to morphine, it’s a pain reliever used for managing moderate to severe pain.
 It has also been proven to work as a cough suppressant.
 Acetaminophen is much more common than hydrocodone and is found in many over-the-counter products.
-It’s a fever reducer (or antipyretic) that also has some function as a severe pain reliever.
+It’s a fever reducer (or antipyretic) that also serves as a mild pain reliever.

 Short-Term Effects